Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Abstract

 \section{Abstract}

-In [Linear rank-width of distance-hereditary graphs.
-WG'14], we presented a characterization of the linear rank-width of distance-hereditary graphs, from which we derived an algorithm to compute it in polynomial time.
+In the companion paper [Linear rank-width of distance-hereditary graphs I. A polynomial-time algorithm, Algorithmica 78(1):342--377, 2017], we presented a characterization of the linear rank-width of distance-hereditary graphs, from which we derived an algorithm to compute it in polynomial time.
 In this paper, we investigate structural properties of distance-hereditary graphs based on this characterization.

-First, we prove that for a fixed tree $T$, every distance-hereditary graph of large linear rank-width contains a vertex-minor isomorphic to $T$.
-We prove this in a more general setting, that it is also true for graphs whose prime induced subgraphs have bounded linear rank-width, where prime graphs are graphs with no vertex partition $(A, B)$ with $\abs{A}, \abs{B}\ge 2$ such that the set of edges joining $A$ and $B$ induces a complete bipartite graph.
+First, we prove that for a fixed tree $T$, every distance-hereditary graph of sufficiently large linear rank-width contains a vertex-minor isomorphic to $T$.
+We extend this property to bigger graph classes, namely, classes of graphs whose prime induced subgraphs have bounded linear rank-width.
+Here, prime graphs are graphs containing no splits.
+We conjecture that for every tree $T$, every graph of sufficiently large linear rank-width contains a vertex-minor isomorphic to $T$.
+Our result implies that it is sufficient to prove this conjecture for prime graphs.

 For a class $\Phi$ of graphs closed under taking vertex-minors, a graph $G$ is called a \emph{vertex-minor obstruction} for $\Phi$ if $G\notin \Phi$ but all of its proper vertex-minors are contained in $\Phi$.
-We provide, for each $k\ge 2$, a set of distance-hereditary graphs that contains all distance-hereditary vertex-minor obstructions for graphs of linear rank-width at most $k$.
+Secondly, we provide, for each $k\ge 2$, a set of distance-hereditary graphs that contains all distance-hereditary vertex-minor obstructions for graphs of linear rank-width at most $k$.
 Also, we give a simpler way to obtain the known vertex-minor obstructions for graphs of linear rank-width at most $1$.